kirkshoop/async_scope/asyncscope.md

        - Let `ext_op` be the `@_operation-state_@` object returned by connecting `rsnd` to a receiver `ext_recv`.
        - If `ext_op` is started, the completion notifications received by `recv` will be forwarded to `ext_recv`, regardless whether the completion notification happened before starting `ext_op` or not.
        - It is safe not to connect `rsnd` or not to start `ext_op`.
+     - The `async_scope` will not be *empty* until one of the following is true:
+       - `rsnd` is destroyed without being connected
+       - `rsnd` is connected but `ext_op` is destroyed without being started
+       - If `rsnd` is connected to a receiver to return `ext_op`, `ext_op` is started, and `recv` is notified about the completion of the given sender
    - `recv` supports the `get_stop_token()` query customization point object; this will return a stop token object that will be stopped when:
      - the `async_scope` object is stopped (i.e., by using `async_scope::request_stop()`;
      - if `rsnd` supports  `get_stop_token()` query customization point object, when stop is requested to the object `get_stop_token(rsnd)`.

 4. *Note*: the receiver `recv` will help the `async_scope` object to keep track of how many operations are running at a given time.

 5. *Note*: the type of completion signal that `op` will use does not influence the behavior of `async_scope` (i.e., `async_scope` object behaves the same way if the sender describes a work that ends with success, error or cancellation).

 6. *Note*: cancelling the sender returned by this function will not have an effect about the `async_scope` object.

 ## `async_scope::nest`